 Finally, they are far easier to clean up after use.
 Charcoal grills leave a ton of ash after use, but used hardwood pellets are quick and easy to sweep up once you’ve finished cooking.
 Some models even have built-in cleaning systems, such as an ash dump feature, to help take on more of the work.

-Pellet smoker controls generally come in one of three forms.
-Here’s a quick overview of what each consists of.
+Pellet smoker controls generally come in one of three forms: 3-Place, Multi-Position, and PID Controls.

-There are 3-Place Controls that consist of just three temperature settings:
+3-Place Controls consist of just three temperature settings:

 - 225°F (low)